Mattawa Hospital Accessibility Plan 2022–2023

 Barrier Type: Physical

-Strategy for Removal/Prevention: Begin the process of procuring funding for replacement of current picnic tables with accessible versions
+Strategy for Removal/Prevention: Begin the process for procuring funding for purchase of one picnic table with accessible, non-wood version for outside environment.

 Notice of temporary disruptions will be posted as required.

-- Information would be posted at the main entrance and on the ER entrance door.
+• Information would be posted at the main entrance.

 The Accessibility Plan is available to everyone and will be posted on our website.
 Also, all documents required by the Customer Service Standard are available upon request.